 Keep Skin Healthy

-Exfoliate once a week and use skin-friendly moisturizers like coconut oil or a great lotion.
+Exfoliate with a body scrub or dry brush at least once a week.
+That will prep your skin for moisturizers like coconut oil or a great lotion.
 Shower in lukewarm water (not easy, I know!) because hot water will end up drying out your skin.
 Use gentle lotion on your little ones and don’t bathe your kids every day–a mom’s favorite tip, right?
 Frequent bathing dries out their delicate skin.

 4. Spiritual Health Remedies for Winter